desmos-labs/dpm/assets/md/privacy.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at <a href="mailto:report@forbole.com">report@forbole.com</a>.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [report@forbole.com](mailto:report@forbole.com).